• Menu

 June 2022—Likes Lectures offer four freedom stories relating to New Philadelphia →

-Founded in 1836 by Frank McWorter, New Philadelphia is the first known town planned and legally registered by an African American in the United States.
-Frank McWorter used his earnings to purchase 16 family members out of slavery.
-The site of this frontier community of European Americans and African Americans is a nationally significant archeological site advancing our understanding of free, rural communities and the abolitionist cause in the antebellum era.
+Founded in 1836, New Philadelphia is the first known town planned and legally registered by an African American in the United States.
+Town founder Frank McWorter used his earnings to purchase 16 family members out of slavery, and the town became a stop on the Underground Railroad.
+The site of this racially diverse community is now the New Philadelphia National Historic Site, a unit of the National Park Service.